wayneshn/ls-help-center/README.md

 ---
-description: Logic Sheet is the all-in-one data processing tool for Google Sheets
+description: Logic Sheet is the best automation solution for Google Sheets.
+Start using Logic Sheet as the center of your workflow automation.
 ---

 # Home

-Get Logic Sheet from [Google Workspace Marketplace](https://workspace.google.com/marketplace/app/logic\_sheet/796322869198).
+Get Logic Sheet from [Google Workspace Marketplace](https://workspace.google.com/marketplace/app/logic_sheet_automate_your_spreadsheets/796322869198).

 Use Logic Sheet to automate your Google Sheets tasks.

-Logic Sheet lets you automate your spreadsheets with action rules, which allow you to send notifications when editing or form submissions occur or at designated times.

-With Logic Sheet, you can set up triggers that initiate specific actions upon certain events, such as when a cell is edited or a form is submitted, or at a predetermined time.&#x20;
+You can use Logic Sheet to set up automated workflows in Google Sheet that run when

+-   At a specific time
+-   Every hour, day, week, or month
+-   When the spreadsheet is edited
+-   When a Google Form is received
+-   When you receive a webhook response
+-   When a new row is inserted

+To set up an automation with Logic Sheet, you need to choose a **trigger**, set **conditions** on which the automation will run, and choose at least one **action** to run when the automation is triggered.